 -

 Three separate AI models — each evaluating a different axis — independently review the evidence and debate arguments.
-One audits source reliability and independence, another examines whether the evidence logically supports the claim, and a third checks for missing context or misleading framing.
+One audits source reliability and independence, another examines whether the evidence logically supports the claim, and a third checks whether the claim's numbers and wording match what the evidence actually supports.
 Each scores the claim and explains its reasoning.

 -

-All debates and analyses are synthesized into a single clear conclusion — True, Mostly True, Misleading, or False — with an Lenz Score from 1 to 10.
+All debates and analyses are synthesized into a single clear conclusion — True, Mostly True, Mixed, Mostly False, or False — with a Lenz Score from 1 to 10.
 A concise summary explains where the reviewers agreed or disagreed, and surfaces any important bias or logic warnings.

 Ask follow-ups